 Bull vs. Bear Markets – What Is the Difference?

-Understanding the differences in bull market and bear market environments could help guide traders in differing stock market conditions.
+Understanding the difference between bull and bear market environments could help guide traders in differing stock market conditions.
 Having a plan of action for both market types could ultimately lead to finding better trading opportunities, while eliminating emotional reactions.
-To begin with, keep these things in mind:

 The terms bullish and bearish are often used in trading circles, and at the most basic level can be used to describe if an underlying market is going up or down.
 Typically, these terms are applied to the stock market but the truth is any asset can be classified as bullish or bearish if the conditions are right!
 This includes, stocks, real estate, commodity markets and more.
-Today, we will be looking into the defining characteristics of both bull markets and bear markets to help gain a sense of what exactly these terms mean for traders.
+Today, we will be comparing the defining characteristics of a bull vs bear market to help gain a sense of what exactly these terms mean for traders.

 What do Bull Markets Look Like?